tandeshao/tp/docs/DeveloperGuide.md

 **Aspect: Command to modify `Memo` and `ContactedDate`:**

 * **Current implementation:** Modification of `Memo` and `ContactedDate` are integrated into the existing `add` and `edit` command.
     * Pros: Both fields can be optionally added during the `add` command or edited with the `edit` command.
-This builds upon existing commands, fewer commands for the users to remember.
-This design adheres to the DRY principle and the Single Responsibility Principle.
+This builds upon existing commands, adhering to the DRY principle and the Single Responsibility Principle.
     * Cons: Requires more rigorous testing of `add` and `edit` command as this increases the number of possible arguments that can be parsed by `AddCommandParser` and `EditCommandParser` respectively.

 * **Alternative:** Implement individual commands to edit `Memo` and `ContactedDate`.
     * Pros: `Memo` and `ContactedDate` will be separated from the `add` and `edit` command.
 It can only be added/edited by its respective command.
-    * Cons: There will be a lot of code duplication.
-The new commands to edit `Memo` and `ContactedDate` will be similar to the `edit` command.
+    * Cons: There will be a lot of code duplication, the new commands to edit `Memo` and `ContactedDate` will be similar to the `edit` command.
 We feel that this would violate the DRY principle.

 **Aspect: `Memo` restrictions:**
 * **Current implementation:** The only restriction for `Memo` is the maximum number of characters allowed, 1000 characters.